emonahamed/assignment-ten-client-home/README.md

 * Single page website
 * Secure
 * beautiful and Eyecatching
-* If you wnat to premium access you must log in
+* If you want premium access you must log in

 4.List of technologies i have used
 * React